Noyce scholars on the steps of the Wyatt Center in Summer 2019

 Kelley graduated from Sewanee University of the South with a Bachelor’s in mathematics and a minor in chemistry.
 She has always wanted to work in an industry where she could directly help people, and after having lots of experience from coaching basketball and tutoring students, she realized teaching was a profession where she could utilize her skills.
 She loved the idea of the Noyce program because she wants to give all students the right tools to become successful, and this program allows her to get a Master’s degree while also gaining valuable experience in the classroom.
 Peabody was a top choice because she wanted to stay close to her home of Winchester, TN.
-She hopes to eventually become a middle school math teacher and basketball coach.
 Her out of school hobbies include reality tv, dogs, and scrolling Reddit.

-Steve is a first year masters student at Vanderbilt University in the Secondary Education Science program.
-Growing up in rural Manchester, Maryland, he found his passion for the environment begin at the Chesapeake Bay.
+Steven grew up in rural Manchester, Maryland, where he found his passion for the environment begin at the Chesapeake Bay.
 He then completed his undergraduate work in Environmental Science and Spanish at the University of South Carolina.
 Steve decided to become a teacher in third grade and has been getting ready “just about every day since!”
 His focus is creating opportunities to do science outside of the traditional classroom laboratory, including maybe getting a little muddy or dirty in the name of discovery.
 His hobbies include outside activities, maps, and ice cream.
-Steve will be in Metropolitan Nashville Public Schools while completing his Masters program.